 Crossing Lake Titicaca on a Boat

 After leaving Copacabana, we started off towards La Paz.
 We drove for about an hour and a half before we reached the water crossing.
 We all got off the bus and got in line for the boats.
-It costs two bolivianos for a ticket, but Bolivia Hop covered the costs for us.
-The boat ride is slow, but it only took us between five and 10 minutes.
+It cost only a couple bolivianos for a ticket, but Bolivia Hop covered the cost.
+The boat ride is slow, but it only took between five and 10 minutes.

-The craziest thing about the crossing is getting the bus across the water.
-There are tons of huge barges that the buses drive onto to get across.
+The wildest thing about the crossing is getting the bus across the water.
+There are many rickety barges that the buses drive onto to get across.
 They just have a small motor, so the going is slow.
 We had about 15 minutes on the other side to wait for the bus.
 There are plenty of food stalls, convenience stores, and small restaurants to stop at while you wait.

 After getting back on the bus, we drove for another two and half hours or so before reaching La Paz.
 We got in fairly late, around 10:30 p.m., but Bolivia Hop dropped us off right outside our hostel.